 Following decades of civil war, South Sudan declared its independence and became the world's newest country in 2011.
 Yet, it has continued to be mired in violence.
 Patriarchal practices like early and forced marriage, coupled with the crippling effects of conflict, limit women's ability to obtain basic healthcare services, education, and their basic rights.

 Yet women like Regina have not lost hope.
 With your help, the Women for Women International – South Sudan team provides our yearlong training program for women, as well as outreach efforts to engage men.

-Since 2006, Women for Women International – South Sudan has served more than 11,000 women through our yearlong program.
+Since 2006, Women for Women International – South Sudan has served nearly 12,000 women through our yearlong program.